LogPTR: Variable-Aware Log Parsing with Pointer Network: Methodology

 \subsection{Model Architecture}

-LogPTR adopts sequence-to-sequence architecture.
-The encoder consists of an embedding layer and a bidirectional LSTM (Bi-LSTM) layer, while the decoder consists of a uni-directional LSTM with the same hidden size as that of the encoder, and a pointer mechanism to copy words from the log message.
+LogPTR adopts a sequence-to-sequence architecture.
+The encoder consists of an embedding layer and a bidirectional LSTM (Bi-LSTM) layer, while the decoder consists of a unidirectional LSTM with the same hidden size as the encoder, and a pointer mechanism to copy words from the log message and label tokens indicating variable categories.
 The architecture of LogPTR is shown in \figurename~\ref{fig:model}.

 \textbf{Embedding Layer.} Engineers can create an infinite variety of variable names or abbreviations, which are far beyond the scale of common words.
-In addition, many variables in logs are digits (e.g., ``23869471") or special symbols (e.g., ``/etc/data/"), which can almost have unlimited potential of creating “new words” based on different system behaviors.
+In addition, many variables in logs are digits (e.g., ``23869471'') or special symbols (e.g., ``/etc/data/''), which can have almost unlimited potential of creating ``new words'' based on different system behaviors.
 This may incur the out-of-vocabulary (OOV) problem when encoding logs \cite{liu2022uniparser, li2023did}.
-To solve the problem, we use WordPiece \cite{wu2016google} to tokenize the log message into a sequence of subwords.
+To solve this problem, we use WordPiece \cite{wu2016google} to tokenize the log message into a sequence of subwords.
 Then, the embedding layer encodes each subword into a high-dimensional embedding vector as the next layer input.

 \textbf{Bi-LSTM Layer.} Similar to sentences in natural language, the log is a series of words that have sequential dependencies between the words.
 Hence, we use a Bi-LSTM to capture the dependencies between words in logs.
 Specifically, the subword vector is fed into the Bi-LSTM layer.
 Afterward, the hidden state $e_i$ of Bi-LSTM is used for the pointer mechanism to generate words.